Where to stop on a road trip from Christchurch to Queenstown

 The low road is a more direct but less scenic route that passes by Cromwell and the Kawerau Gorge.
 This route will take you past some of Queenstown’s incredible wineries, so you can plan for a wine tasting and vineyard lunch on the way.

-The Crown Range road takes you through Cardrona, famous for the historic Cardrona hotel and the incredible Cardrona Distillery.
+The Crown Range road takes you through Cardrona, famous for the historic Cardrona hotel.

 Both roads take you past Arrowtown, so it’s well worth stopping here too.
 You only need an hour or two for Arrowtown, but there are plenty of places to get lunch (I love going to Provisions of Arrowtown) and it’s nice strolling up and down the historic main street.